-The EasyWeld 160 and HandyWeld 160 machines are ideal for people who want to do light fabrication, maintenance and repairs or DIY around the home, workshop, worksite, or farm, without compromising on quality or safety.
+The EasyWeld 130 and HandyWeld 130 machines are ideal for people who want to do light fabrication, maintenance and repairs or DIY around the home, workshop, worksite, or farm, without compromising on quality or safety.

-These multiprocess welding inverters can perform MIG (Gas Shielded and Gasless) and Stick (MMAW with electrodes) welding processes.
-Both welding machines are backed by a 1 year warranty\.
+These welding inverters can perform MIG (Gas Shielded and Gasless) welding process.
+Both welding machines are backed by a 1 year warranty.

-The EasyWeld 160 and HandyWeld 160 are equipped with a standard household 240V x 10Amp plug, and a digital meter which displays, welding wire size, plate thickness, wire feed speed, amps and voltage.
+The EasyWeld 130 and HandyWeld 130 are equipped with a standard household 240V x 10Amp plug, and a digital meter which displays, welding wire size, plate thickness, wire feed speed, amps and voltage.
 Additionally, the digital display also allows you to fine tune the Wire Feed Speed and Trim the Voltage off the factory Pre-Sets to suit individual welding jobs and circumstances.